 This problem usually arises when you are working on a Windows 8 laptop or a tablet PC connecting it to the wireless network.
 Various conditions arise.
 First is the wireless router on which you are working might not be active and is not able to show its network ID.
-To solve this problem first of all, switch on the network router so that it is able to send signals.
+To solve this problem, first of all, switch on the network router so that it is able to send signals.
 Follow these steps:

 Step 1: Start by connecting your PC with the network.
 Then start any browser or by default the Internet explorer (IE) and in the address bar type the IP address of the router you want to receive the signals from.

 Step 2: This will open a dialog box.
-Enter you login ID and the password.
+Enter your login ID and the password.
 Now you will be able to change the router settings.
 A user name and a password is by default present.

 Step 3: Go to the Wireless router page.
 Click on the Wireless Settings option.
 Various router manufacturers have their own way of defining this option.
-It might be a tab, or icon or simply an option in the task pane.
+It might be a tab, or icon, or simply an option in the task pane.

 Step 4: This will open the Wireless settings page.
-There is an option on this page which reads Enable SSID Broadcast or Wireless SSID Broadcast.
+There is an option on this page that reads Enable SSID Broadcast or Wireless SSID Broadcast.
 Click on this to enable it.
 Then save the settings.